bartfeenstra/betty/documentation/usage/extension/gramps.rst

 undecided, as well as person records marked public using Gramps' built-in privacy selector.
 In such cases, the ``privatizer`` extension may decide if the data is public or private.

+Gender
+^^^^^^
+To set a person's gender to a gender that is available in Betty, but not in Gramps, add a ``betty:gender`` attribute, whose value is the ID of the :doc:`/usage/ancestry/gender` you want to use.

 Links
 ^^^^^